The Unfriend

 The Unfriend is a play written by Steven Moffat.
+The plot centres on suburban couple Peter and Debbie, whose polite invitation to a stranger on holiday has dire consequences.

 Production

 The play was due to premiere at the Minerva Theatre, Chichester as part of the 2020 Festival.
 However, due to the COVID-19 pandemic the play was postponed to 2022.
 The play began previews on 21 May 2022, with a press night on 26 May.
 It ended its planned limited run on 9 July 2022.
 The play is directed by Mark Gatiss (in his directorial debut), designed by Robert Jones, lighting design by Mark Henderson and starring Amanda Abbington, Frances Barber and Reece Shearsmith.